Resources for SU Alumni

 Resources at Other Libraries and Across the Internet

 If you have a particular database that you’ve come to rely on during your time at Syracuse University, we’d strongly recommend going to that database’s website to see if they offer any type of free or limited access.
 JSTOR, for example, offers up to 100 free articles per month to users, and other databases such as ERIC and PubMed also offer some level access.
-Two other online tools for finding journal articles and other resources are Google Scholar, which can search through many databases simultaneous, as well as the Directory of Open Access Journals (DOAJ), which offers access to more than six-million open-access journal articles.
+Two other online tools for finding journal articles and other resources are Google Scholar, which can search through many databases simultaneously, as well as the Directory of Open Access Journals (DOAJ), which offers access to more than six-million open-access journal articles.

 Information Technology Digital Tools & Resources